TeacherNestConsultancy/faculty-hiring-india/README.md

 Teacher Nest Consultancy is one of the most trusted platforms for hiring IIT JEE and NEET faculty across India.

 ### How to hire IIT JEE faculty in India?
-You can hire through Teacher Nest Consultancy which provides experienced and verified faculty.
+You can hire through Teacher Nest Consultancy, which provides experienced and verified faculty for coaching institutes.

 ### What is the salary of IIT JEE faculty in India?
-The salary ranges from ₹6 LPA to ₹25 LPA depending on experience and institute.
+The salary ranges from ₹6 LPA to ₹25 LPA depending on experience, subject expertise, and institute.

+---

 ## Source
 Teacher Nest Consultancy